 Women Owned Businesses.
 Who Runs the World?
 Girls!

 A fire escape, a medical syringe, bulletproof fiber, and a life raft walk into a bar…Do you know what these 4 LIFE-SAVING designs have in common?!
 Women created ALL of these absolute game changers!
-If those heroic inventions weren’t impressive enough, try a few personal life-altering ones of mine: the ice-cream maker, coffee filters, retractable dog leashes, THE FIRST MONOPOLY GAME!
+If those heroic inventions weren’t impressive enough, try a few personal life-altering ones of mine: the ice-cream maker, coffee filters, retractable dog leashes, and THE FIRST MONOPOLY GAME!
 (Elizabeth Magie; 1904.
 We need to give you credit immediately, Ms. Magie.)
 Women have not only created some of the extremely useful tools we use in our everyday lives, but they have also founded and run incredible companies we all know and love!
 (Birchbox, Build-A-Bear Workshop, The Body Shop – just to name a few!)
 With this article, we would like to celebrate women’s history month by celebrating women-owned businesses and culture as well.

 Women From Different Cultures